Language selection

 Operations

-As part of its support to Moldova's sovereignty, Canada co-sponsored Moldova's June 2018 UN General Assembly Resolution, which calls for the complete and unconditional withdrawal of foreign military from the territory of the Republic of Moldova.
-On October 8, 2020, Canada aligned with the EU at OSCE reaffirming support for a peaceful and comprehensive settlement of the Transnistrian conflict on the basis of respect for the territorial integrity and sovereignty of the Republic of Moldova, and by highlighting the deterioration of the human rights situation in Transnistria.
+As part of support to the Republic of Moldova's sovereignty, Canada co-sponsored a 2018 UN General Assembly Resolution, calling for the complete and unconditional withdrawal of foreign military from the territory of the Republic of Moldova.
+On October 8, 2020, Canada aligned with the EU at OSCE reaffirming support for a peaceful and comprehensive settlement of the Transnistrian conflict based upon respect for the territorial integrity and sovereignty of the Republic of Moldova, and by highlighting the deterioration of the human rights situation in Transnistria.

 Partnerships and organizations

-To develop effective responses to today’s most pressing global challenges, Canada and Moldova work closely in multilateral fora, such as:
+To develop effective responses to today’s most pressing global challenges, Canada and Republic of Moldova work closely in multilateral forums, such as: